SKAshwin/VaccineUptake/README.md

 ----

+## Ideas

 Planned focus: Media coverage on the vaccine, and FOX news
 Solution: more attempt to engage in advocacy for the vaccine on these right-wing networks

 Instrument for media coverage/Republican membership: FOX news channel position
 Idea: more FOX news viewership → lower vaccination rates

+Synthetic control for vaccine incentive programs: see https://jamanetwork.com/journals/jama/fullarticle/2781792 but maybe pick another state.

+Use Vatican's statements to try and see how it influences Catholics: https://pubmed.ncbi.nlm.nih.gov/34960233/.
+This would work via a DiD type set up - counties with more Catholics should have their new vaccination gap emerge with other counties.

 Reduced form regression: rural status, Republican membership, total cumulative covid cases/deaths in that county, demographic factors, educational attainment